 Steven Dashiell is a credit cards writer at Finder.
 He's worked on 250 Finder articles and counting, helping readers embrace and maximize credit cards.
 Backed by nearly a decade of research and reporting experience, Steve's work can be seen on Debt.com, CreditCards.com and Lifehacker.

-The Wells Fargo CD lineup allows customers to tailor their savings strategy with a choice between three products and a selection of term lengths.
-The Step Rate CD pays a competitive APY compared to similar accounts, but Standard and Special CD rates fall behind the competition.
+The Wells Fargo CD lineup allows customers to tailor their savings strategy with a choice between two products and a selection of term lengths.
+The Step Rate CD pays a competitive APY compared to similar accounts, but Standard CD rates fall behind the competition.
 Just watch out for the high minimum deposit requirements and limited branch locations.

-Open a standard or special Wells Fargo CD account online or at a branch:
+Open a standard Wells Fargo CD online or at a branch:

-- Visit the Wells Fargo website, hover over Banking and Cards, then click Savings Accounts and CDs.
+- From the Wells Fargo website, hover over Banking and Cards, then click Savings Accounts and CDs.